freshforces-borndigital/fresh-cookie-bar/README.txt

 == Frequently Asked Questions ==
 = Do you have a GitHub account for this?

-Yes, we have it [here] (https://github.com/freshforces-borndigital/freshcookiebar)
+Yes, we have it [here] (https://github.com/freshforces-borndigital/fresh-cookie-bar)

 == Screenshots ==
-1. admin-screenshot-1.png
+1. Admin Area

 == Changelog ==
 = 0.1.0 =